 - All members shall have the same rights and privileges as set out below:

-- Free access to the Bluebell Railway premises (subject to Bluebell Railway rules) for the purpose of working for The Bulleid Society, as a volunteer on the Societys locomotives and rolling stock for restoration and maintenance purposes, or in the Societys shop.
+- Free access to the Bluebell Railway premises (subject to Bluebell Railway rules) for the purpose of working for The Bulleid Society, as a volunteer on the Society’s locomotives and rolling stock for restoration and maintenance purposes, or in the Society’s shop.
 Training will be given.
-For insurance purposes, any such person will also need to be a paid up member of the Bluebell Railway Preservation Society.
+Any such person will also need to be a paid up member of the Bluebell Railway Preservation Society.

 - Any such other additional rights and privileges as the Executive Committee may deem appropriate, from time to time.

-- Application for membership shall be made on the membership application form to the Membership Secretary, or any other officer.
+- Application for membership shall be made on the membership application form to the Membership Secretary, if there is one, or any other officer.

 - The Executive Committee shall have the right for good and sufficient reason to refuse any application for membership without assigning a reason thereto and to terminate the membership of an individual member (Private or Corporate) of any type for any reason they think fit, provided that the individual member shall have the right to be heard before a final decision is made.